-Eurostar's direct service from London to Lyon looks unlikely for winter 2018-19, but we are campaigning for Eurostar to bring it back
+Eurostar's direct service from London to Lyon was cancelled in 2018 (but we are campaigning for Eurostar to bring it back)

-The likely cancellation for 2018-19 will come as a disappointment to the many skiers who had started using it.
+The cancellation came as a disappointment to the many skiers who had started using it.
 What's more, thousands of skiers that hadn't yet tried it, nor even knew what options it could provide, won't have the chance to do so.
-Not this winter anyway.

-You can read about the service that did run, below.
-In the meantime, Snowcarbon Founder Daniel Elkan has been campaining for Eurostar to run it's via Lyon service in 2018-19.
+For the public record, you can read about the service that did run, below.
+Snowcarbon campaigned for Eurostar to restart it's via Lyon service - back in 2018-19.
 That campaign wasn't successful - but we tried.

 Eurostar's direct service from London to Lyon was a way to reach array of great ski resorts in France.
 It was particularly useful for several reasons: